-One particularly interesting family that is found only in the Neotropics, from Mexico southward, is the Helicopter Damselfly family (Pseudostigmatidae).
+One interesting family that is found only in the Neotropics, from Mexico southward, is the Helicopter Damselfly family (Pseudostigmatidae).
 These are very large damsels, with drab bodies but a prominent spot of color on the wing tips.
-They are found even in the darkest rainforests, and seem almost ghostly as they move slowly in an unusual whirring flight that does indeed resemble that of a helicopter.
+They are found even in the darkest rainforests, and seem almost ghostly as they move slowly in an unusual whirring flight.

 Morphologically the family is noted for having a multi-celled pterostigma, and behaviorally for their unusual prey specialization: they pluck spiders from webs.
-Also interesting is their life history: the helicopter damselflies spend their larval life in water in tree holes and in the “water tanks” formed by bromeliads.
+Also interesting is their life history: the helicopter damselflies whose life histories are known spend their larval life in water in tree holes and in the “water tanks” formed by bromeliads.